Ad Blocker Detected

 The fact is, doing business on Craigslist is not easy.
 Most people have been heavily scammed in the process of transactions and nothing much is done to curtail this sham.
 It is really awful that this is happening at the time when the internet is offering a whole lot of ease in doing things.

 If you are still interested, you can see other formats to start working with here, so good luck with the hustle.

 Well, I have listed the various common scams that often happen on Craigslist.
-It now behooves on the reader of this piece to carefully note them so as not to fall prey.
+It now lies with on the reader of this piece to carefully note them so as not to fall prey.
 Meanwhile, you may be interested in eBay scams that fetch millions.